truzzt/MDS-Broker-Core/readme.md

 ```sh
 mvn install
 ```
 If you do not prefer to build it locally, but in a build pipeline, you will want to push the artifact of the open source broker into an Artifactory.
 Please adjust the Artifactory configuration in the pom.xml of the *metadata-broker-core*, *broker-common*, *indexing-common*  and the *mds-elasticsearch-indexing-provider* modules accordingly.
 All of them depend on the  implementation of the open source MetaDataBroker.
-Under the assumption that this configuration works we proceed.</br></br>
+Under the assumption that this configuration works we proceed.

 ### Buildung the MDS-Extension MetaDataBroker
 Now clone **this** repository and repeat the procedure above.
 Build the MetaDataBroker